claus-e-andersen/clanTopas/README.md

 read.topas.demo (examples)
 ```
 Details of how to install the clanTopa package is given at the end of this readme file.

+## Main functionality
+- The functions can extract field names automatecially from the Topas output.
+- The functions facilitate the use of meta data to combine results from different runs or scorers.
+- The functions simplifies the naming of fields to a more concise form.

 ## How to read a phasespace file?